 How do I know if it is the correct plexi for my Pola/Polerouter?

 Non-Date models – Firstly, no matter what, it should be signed with the U Shield in the centre of the plexi.
 This can be hard to see, especially if the plexi has some scratches, the photos are poor, or the lighting is at the wrong angle.
-Beyond the bumper models, they should all have a tension ring inside the plexi that matches the colour of the case – steel or gold.
-The only exception here is the 10234 18K models, which appear to have been the first in the range to use this type of inner tension ring.
+Beyond the S-case bumper models, they should all have a tension ring inside the plexi that matches the colour of the case – steel or gold.
+The exception here is the 10234 18K models, which appear to have been the first in the range to use this type of seperate inner tension ring.
 Beyond this, the generic rule is that if it fits, then it is quite probably correct.
 If in doubt, measure the plexi size of your case with calipers, and add 0.1-0.2mm to this (they are a press-fit, so the tension ring causes it to expand when not fitted).

 Date models – For steel and capped/plated Date models, these all came with a loupe over the date window.
 Reference 204503 (steel) and 204504 (gold-cap) were the first Polerouter Date models to be offered by UG, and are shown to have a round-shaped loupe in the vintage advertising.
 After this model, all references are shown to have plexis with the trapezoidal date loupe, including the Sub (date) and Super models.
 The most common date plexi size is 30.6-30.7mm diameter, which appear to fitted somewhere around half of the date models, such as 204605, 204607, 204610, 869111, 869113, 869115, 869119 amongst others.
 Again, the rule is if in doubt, measure your case for size and add 0.1-0.2mm.